Usage

 Browser Integration

-One of the most powerful features of auto-print is its ability to integrate with web browsers.
-This allows you to automatically route downloaded documents to the appropriate printer or application.
+Auto Print provides you the ability to integrate with web browsers, allowing you to automatically route downloaded PDF documents to printers or your default application.
+To set up browser integration:

 Open the settings tab in your browser